Le-Jared/Bots/README.md

 ### Contributing
 Contributions are always welcome.
-Please read the CONTRIBUTING.md file for our coding conventions and branching strategy.
+Please read the [BotHub Contribution](./CONTRIBUTING.md) file for our coding conventions and branching strategy.

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details.